Delta Science Fellowship 2017-19

 Research mentor: John Carlos Garza, NOAA/University of California, Santa Cruz

 Community mentor: Josh Israel, US Bureau of Reclamation

 Hatchery-reared fish have been used to supplement endangered winter-run Chinook salmon in the upper Sacramento River since 1989.
 Intense drought in the past five years has led fisheries managers to substantially modify their hatchery protocols, increasing the total number of fish released and using hatchery-origin adults for producing juveniles.
-The influence of the hatchery-reared fish and the subsequent drought-hatchery practices on the winter-run Chinook population are not yet fully understood.
-This study aims to address this knowledge gap and inform the best practices for using hatchery-reared Chinook in conservation actions.
+However, the impact of these practices is not fully understood.

-This research will be used by the Bay Delta Office of the US Bureau of Reclamation and fisheries managers to assess recent management decisions and help inform future management actions.
-It will also give managers and scientists a set of genetic tools they could use to inform best conservation practices using hatchery fish supplementation.
+This research will be used by the Bay Delta Office of the US Bureau of Reclamation and fisheries managers to assess recent management decisions and help inform future management actions involving Sacramento River winter-run Chinook salmon.
+It also provides managers and scientists a new set of genetic tools they can use to inform best conservation practices using hatchery fish supplementation.